2010 Computer model of intensification scheme, Melbourne, Australia (green & dark blue areas do not change)

 - 22,000 sites — near BUS

-If redevelopment is planned at densities of 180 − 450 people per hectare, then the population increment will be between 1 million and 2.46 million people.
+If redevelopment is planned at densities of 180 − 450 people per hectare (mega densities of 63 – 188 per acre), then the population increment will be between 1 million and 2.46 million people.

 Adams maps the build out in three different groups: